 MP for Hayes and Harlington

-John McDonnell is Labour (Co-op) MP for Hayes and Harlington, first elected in 1997.
-He has served as Shadow Chancellor of the Exchequer (2015–2020) and has sat on several parliamentary committees, including the Public Administration and Constitutional Affairs Committee (2021–2024).
-His career has focused on public spending, constitutional affairs and social policy.
+John McDonnell is the Labour MP for Hayes and Harlington, first elected in 1997.
+He previously served as Shadow Chancellor of the Exchequer (2015–2020) and has sat on several parliamentary committees, including the Public Administration and Constitutional Affairs Committee (2021–2024).
+He has a long-standing involvement in policy areas spanning welfare, public services and economic policy.

-Declares four entries of financial interests, including donations and other support (including loans) related to his work as an MP.
+Declared four entries of donations and other support (including loans) related to his activities as an MP.

 Generated 21 February 2026